JaGeo/LobsterPy/docs/tutorial/commandlineinterface.rst

 With LobsterPy, these intricate details are handled with a single command.
 We need the standard VASP input files, i.e.
-``INCAR, KPOINTS, POTCAR and POSCAR`` in the calculation directory.
+``INCAR, KPOINTS, POTCAR and CONTCAR`` in the calculation directory.
 Once you have these files, one needs to run the following command:

 ``lobsterpy create-inputs``